aybruhm/aybruhm/README.md

 I'm currently building a multi-agent AI system that acts as my personal financial advisor and accountant.

-Outside of engineering, I consume stories (manga, dystopian cinema, anime) and study financial markets.
+Outside of engineering, I consume stories and study financial markets.